This post has already been read 11321 times!

 A study I saw recently among millennials and their preferences, showed that that taking the dog to work was a top 5 requirement in many of the responses.
 Younger employees today want different things.

-Many millennials support social causes and they want jobs that have meaning for them, that they feel are improving the world
+Many millennials support social causes and they want jobs that have meaning for them, that they feel are improving the world and align with their core beliefs and values.

 Finding and attracting this kind of talent will require a shift on the part of companies.